Everest84/Clojure-Timing-Study/README.md

 The program is designed to accept a text file containing rows of numbers, which are converted to a list of long's (64bit integers).

-*Note: The supplied file in this repository contains a list of numbers that are longer than the standard 32bit integer, so the project code is catered to that.
+*Note: The supplied file in this repository contains a list of numbers that are longer than the maximum value for a 32bit integer, so the project code is catered to use the `Long` data type instead of `Integer`.
 If you know your numbers will always be less than the maximum value for a 32bit integer, you can modify the code to improve performance.*

 ### Mutli-threading